adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 # Alward of Seacourt's hand is healed

-\[16\] There was also a young man named Alward in a village called Seacourt who was felling trees with an axe on a Sunday, thinking litle of the day of the Lord's Resurrection.
+\[16\] There was also a young man named Alward in a village called Seacourt who was felling trees with an axe on a Sunday, thinking little of the day of the Lord's Resurrection.
 While he was doing this, his hand stuck to his handle, so that he could not stretch out his fingers at all.
 Shouting with a loud voice, he said that his hand was burning itself.
 Led all the way to the blessed virgin, he rushed to her feet and began to beg for her help.

 As she was filled with pity in her innermost parts and moved by compassion, she began to ask the Lord's mercy on bended knees, saying, 'Lord God almighty, great and marvellous, who *appeared* to Moses *in a flame of fire in a bush*,^[Acts 7.30] and gave the law to him on Sinai, and *led* the sons of Israel *out from the land of Egypt*,^[Acts 7.40] and made them to cross through the midst of the Red Sea on a dry path, and who brought the prophet Jonah from the belly of a whale unharmed and safe, and wished your son, our Lord Jesus Christ, to become flesh for the world's redemption: I ask through calling on you to restore this man's original health, for you are the blessed God, the saviour of all who hope in you, continuing into the ages of ages.'

-And when those standing round answered 'Amen', the virgin made the sign of the cross, and holdng the young man's hand, she freed him when his pain fled.
+And when those standing round answered 'Amen', the virgin made the sign of the cross, and holding the young man's hand, she freed him when his pain fled.
 Returning home, he glorified God.
 Therefore, the name of blessed Frideswide was published through that whole area.

 # A fisherman freed from a demon